Fred West: Murders

 Following the murder of 18-year-old Juanita Mott in April 1975, Fred concreted over the floor of the entire cellar.
 He later converted this section of the household into a bedroom for his oldest children, and he and his wife are not known to have committed any further murders until May 1978, when Fred—either with or without Rose's participation but certainly with her knowledge—murdered an 18-year-old lodger named Shirley Robinson.
 Robinson had first met Fred at The Green Lantern café in April 1977, and had taken lodgings with the Wests the same month.
 She was heavily pregnant at the time of her murder.
 Although Rose—herself pregnant at the time—initially boasted to neighbours the child Robinson was carrying was her husband's, she soon developed a deep resentment of Robinson, and the motive for her murder is likely to have been the removal of a threat to the stability of the Wests' relationship.
 Her body was buried in the garden of 25 Cromwell Street.
 It was extensively dismembered, but no restraining devices were found with these remains, making a sexual motive for this murder unlikely.
 The unborn baby had been removed and had several bones missing.
 Shortly thereafter, Rose unsuccessfully submitted a claim for maternity benefit in Robinson's name with Gloucester social services.
 As had earlier been the case with Charmaine and Lynda, Fred and Rose allayed the suspicions of anyone who asked about Robinson's whereabouts by claiming she had relocated to live with her father in West Germany.
 (Note: Several weeks after the murder of Shirley Robinson, Fred and Rose informed other lodgers they had received news Robinson had given birth to a baby boy in West Germany, and that she had named her child Barry.)

 The final murder Fred and Rose are known to have committed with a definite sexual motive occurred on 5 August 1979.
 The victim was a 16-year-old named Alison Chambers, who had run away from a local children's home to become the Wests' live-in nanny in the middle of 1979.
 Chambers is believed to have lived within their household for several weeks before her murder, and Rose promised Chambers she could live at a rural "peaceful farm" she claimed she and her husband owned.
 Her body was also buried in the garden of Cromwell Street, close to the bathroom wall, and although Chambers was likely dismembered, her skeleton was not marked by striations as the earlier victims' bodies had been.
-In an effort to allay any concerns from Chambers' family (with whom she maintained regular correspondence), Fred and Rose later posted a letter, written by Chambers to her mother prior to her murder, from a Northamptonshire post box.
+In an effort to allay any concerns from Chambers' family, with whom she had maintained regular correspondence, Fred and Rose later posted a letter, written by Chambers to her mother prior to her murder, from a Northamptonshire post box.